 - A customer called us in a huff one day, his new phone was stolen.
 But more than the phone, he was sad for his honeymoon’s photos being lost. 😞

 Ouch!
 While our mobile insurance definitely covers theft of the phone but not what people lose as a consequence of the same, for example their data, their important contacts or any other important documents in the memory card.
 Therefore make sure, you back up all your data and contacts on a regular basis.

 - We all know we shouldn’t store passwords on phone as if the phone is stolen, you may be at risk for cyber fraud.
 But still a lot of people store them somewhere for easy reference.
 But trust us, the thieves out there have wise whiskers, they just know where to look.
-So if unfortunately, your phone gets stolen (touchwood again) and your accounts are compromised, that’s consequential loss.
+So if unfortunately, your phone gets stolen (touchwood again) and your accounts are compromised, that’s consequential loss insurance.
 So, make sure you wipe out these details from your phone today itself.

 Consequential Damage Insurance in case of car

 - Imagine you are in Mumbai.
 The weather is all nice and bright.
 You leave from office early, with a firm belief that your car will take you home safely.
 Suddenly, your car has a flat tyre.
 You think it will be a matter of minutes as you have a Stepney.
 But lady luck isn’t in a good mood and it starts raining cats and dogs (in Mumbai, you just cannot tell) and your engine gets filled with water and suffers damages, now this is consequential damage.
 Also, this is one of the biggest confusions people have, your engine damage, until and unless it happened at the same time an accident happens, is not covered under your basic comprehensive car insurance cover, you need an Engine Protection cover for it.